oracle/truffleruby/doc/user/reporting-performance-problems.md

 Warming up --------------------------------------
               adding    20.933k i/100ms
               adding     1.764M i/100ms
-              adding     1.909M i/100ms
 Calculating -------------------------------------
               adding      2.037B (±12.7%) i/s -      9.590B in   4.965741s
               adding      2.062B (±11.5%) i/s -     10.123B in   4.989398s
-              adding      2.072B (±10.5%) i/s -     10.176B in   4.975818s
 ```

-We want to look at the last line, which says that TruffleRuby runs 2.072 billion
+We want to look at the last line, which says that TruffleRuby runs 2.062 billion
-iterations of this block per second, with a margin of error of ±10.5%.
+iterations of this block per second, with a margin of error of ±11.5%.

 Compare that to an implementation like Rubinius: